-Number of Awards: TBD; the THI Steering Committee will decide the awards.
+Number of Awards: TBD; The Humanities Institute Steering Committee will decide the awards.

 Amount: Up to $5,000 per cluster.

 Eligibility: Groups of faculty from any UCSC Division may apply, as long as some Humanities faculty are involved.
 Graduate student involvement in the cluster is required, but clusters must be led by faculty PIs.
 Depending on funding availability, preference will be given to clusters whose PIs are faculty in the Humanities Division.

 - Cover sheet containing a) name(s) of faculty principal investigator(s), b) title of research cluster, c) amount requested, e) amount of matching funds, if any.

 - Narrative of no more than 3 pages describing a) the purpose of the cluster, b) the connection to the annual theme, c) the names and affiliations of faculty and graduate students whom you anticipate will be involved and c) projected activities of the cluster.